mochiyaki/dentist/medical-mcp/README.md

 ### Running the Server

 #### 1. Stdio Mode (Default)
-Used for local integration with Claude Desktop or Cursor.
+Used for local integration with any agent, i.e., durian
 ```bash
 npm run start
 ```